FOUNDER & PRESIDENT

 Cristal Grogan is the Digital Marketing Manager for NICU Helping Hands in Fort Worth, Texas.
 With a background in computer forensics, Cristal has kept the digital pulse of NICU Helping Hands at her fingertips since January, 2016.
 With a stroke of the keyboard, Cristal is committed to supporting families by ensuring they have up to date and relevant information available online through the numerous online media outlets in which NICU Helping Hands provides.
 Skilled in Search Engine Optimization, social media marketing, and graphic design, Cristal creates digital campaigns that engage, inform and motivate.
 She is also sits on the Board of Directors for the National Perinatal Association, is the graphic designer for Preemie Parent Alliance and also sits on their

+Speakers Bureau.
+Cristal does digital consulting and design for My NICU Network, and has publicly spoken about her personal experiences in the NICU and life beyond the NICU raising a son with special needs.
 Cristal was living overseas in southern Spain when her son, Seth, was born.
 After navigating NICU life in a foreign country with a language barrier, no support system or proper resources, Cristal pledged to become involved in the NICU community and ensure that no other parent was left in the same desperate situation.
-Cristal is the mother of Seth, age 7, born prematurely at 29 weeks gestation is now in 1st grade.
+Cristal is the mother of Seth, born prematurely at 29 weeks gestation is now 8 years old.

 Emily began her medical career in December 2011 working directly with patients and their families at Long Beach Memorial Medical Center/Miller Children's Hospital in California.
 She has received multiple letters of recognition and is an Applause Award recipient.
 In 2014 she relocated to Fort Worth and for 2 ½ years supported mothers in antepartum at Baylor Scott and White All Saints Medical Center as a Patient Care Tech.
 Today she continues to be recognized by hospital staff in her role as a Program Facilitator for NICU Helping Hands with multiple Applause recognitions and as NICU Employee of the Month.